PDX: A Data Layout for Vector Similarity Search

 🎖️ Best paper award at DaMoN'25

 Choosing the right CPU for vector search in the cloud can give you 3 times more performance.
-The latter is the case with AMD’s Zen4, which delivers nearly 3x the QPS over Intel’s Sapphire Rapids in IVF indexes.
-However, on HNSW indexes, the tables turn, and Intel comes out on top.
 In our publication, we delve into the reasons behind these performance differences and examine five microarchitectures under the microscope: Intel Sapphire Rapids, AMD Zen 4, AMD Zen 3, AWS Graviton 4, and AWS Graviton 3.
 Surprisingly, AWS Graviton 3 is the microarchitecture that almost always gives the best “bang for the buck”!

 ALP: Adaptive Lossless floating-Point Compression